+- Nondiscrimination;

-- o Nondiscrimination: go.lclark.edu/gsec-nondiscrimination; - Standards for professional student conduct and academic integrity: go.lclark.edu/gsecconduct; - Sexual misconduct: go.lclark.edu/titleIX.
+- Standards for professional student conduct and academic integrity:

+- Sexual misconduct

-If you have any questions regarding these policies, please speak to your professor for clarification.
+If you have any questions regarding these policies, please speak to me for clarification.

 COMMUNICATIONS with PROFESSOR

 Email will be the primary mode for out-of-class communication.
 Generally, students can expect a response within 48 hours, except on weekends.